 Following a two-year period at Lincoln University in New Zealand, Jeremy received a Diploma in Farm Management and returned to Tasmania to manage his family’s property at Sassafras, which specialises in mixed cropping and prime lamb production.
 In 2016 Jeremy received the Lincoln Alumni International Medal.

-After the successful 2014 State Election, Jeremy was appointed as Deputy Premier and is responsible for Education and Training, Primary Industries and Water, and Racing.
+In 2014 under the newly elected Liberal Government Jeremy was appointed as Deputy Premier, Minister for Education and Training, Minister for Primary Industries and Water and Minister for Racing,

 Jeremy is married to Sandra and they have three young daughters Ruby, Lucy and Holly.